 We can achieve miracles.
-Specialty coffee is not just a product – it is also a product of cooperation.
-From farm to cup, working together globally to create a transparent coffee industry that results in great coffee from great places, brewed by great people.
+Specialty coffee is not just a product but also a product of cooperation.
+From farm to cup, working together globally to create a transparent coffee industry that results in great coffee from great places brewed by great people.
 Great people who support other great people

 Green coffee buyer (specialty coffee)

-To put it as plainly as possible, a green coffee buyer’s job entails sourcing and purchasing green coffee, frequently in search of specific qualities or sensory traits in order to meet demand.
+To put it as plainly as possible, a green coffee buyer’s job entails sourcing and purchasing green coffee, frequently searching for specific qualities or sensory traits to meet demand.
 This could entail obtaining a specified quantity of coffee from a given origin or at a specific cup score, for example.

 To do so, green purchasers will typically sample and cup the coffee before evaluating if it fulfills their or their client’s needs.
 In the end, many green coffee buyers’ first step is to figure out what kind of coffee they need.
 For green buyers at a large roastery, this may entail looking at which flavor profiles have sold successfully and attempting to match them.